-Governance is critical for holding different members of an enterprise accountable and driving continuous improvement.
+Governance is critical for holding different members of an enterprise accountable, and driving continuous improvement.
 As infrastructure becomes more complex, governance systems require improvement.

 Enterprise working is already being used around the world to deliver complex infrastructure.
 One example is the state of New South Wales in Australia, which has developed a smart infrastructure framework with digital standards covering each level of the systems hierarchy.
 Digital and physical assets are designed and delivered in parallel and there is a state-wide network of digital twins.
 The convergence of the digital technologies with physical assets is leading to fundamental changes in civil infrastructure lifecycle management.
-In New South Wales, a necessary hierarchy is apparent, with outcomes and objectives set for projects, programmes and business systems, and teams aligned and incentivised accordingly.
+In New South Wales, a necessary hierarchy is apparent, with outcomes and objectives set for projects, programs, and business systems, and teams aligned and incentivized accordingly.

-Enterprise management, digital information and integration are at the heart of new transformational business models that recognize infrastructure as complex socio-technical systems with intelligent assets and smart infrastructure.
-By engaging with clients at a strategic level, advisory teams can assist clients in improving their business outcomes by identifying and developing key areas in their enterprise management systems, including process, information and technology.
+Enterprise management, digital information, and integration are at the heart of new transformational business models that recognize infrastructure as complex socio-technical systems with intelligent assets and smart infrastructure.
+By engaging with clients at a strategic level, advisory teams can assist clients in improving their business outcomes by identifying and developing key areas in their enterprise management systems, including process, information, and technology.
 The development of digital enterprises will support digital transformation and lead to smarter, more sustainable infrastructure.

-Recognising infrastructure as a system of systems, and designing and managing it as such, requires us to build new knowledge and capability.
+Recognizing infrastructure as a system of systems, and designing and managing it as such, requires us to build new knowledge and capability.
 Infrastructure 4.0 provides the means to do so.